data-6-berkeley/su24/syllabus.md

 * Week 5: More Python (and more real-world applications)
 * Week 6: Probability and Simulation

 Lecture slides will be posted to the website right before each lecture to allow you to follow along if you want.
 You are also welcome to experiment with the concepts you’ve learned by writing or editing code in the Jupyter Notebooks we provide for each lecture (feel free to change it however you want — we promise you won’t break anything). **There is no one textbook that covers the content of this course the way we intend on covering, so all of the material you’ll need to succeed in Data 6 will be presented in lecture, labs, homeworks, and discussions.** If you want to review additional material, we will post optional readings from online textbooks for other courses (e.g. Data 8) along with most lectures.
-You can read more [here](https://data6.org/su23/resources/).
+You can read more [here](https://data6.org/su24/resources/).

 ## Logistics &#x1F5D3;

-**Lecture**: Mondays & Wednesdays, 10-12PM; Tuesdays & Thursdays, 10AM-11AM in [Wheeler](https://www.berkeley.edu/map?wheeler) 212
+**Lecture**: Mondays & Wednesdays, 10-12PM; Tuesdays & Thursdays, 10AM-11AM in [SOCS](https://www.berkeley.edu/map/social-sciences-building/) 110

-**Lab**: (Usually) Tuesdays & Thursdays, 11AM-12PM in [Wheeler](https://www.berkeley.edu/map?wheeler) 212
+**Lab**: (Usually) Tuesdays & Thursdays, 11AM-12PM in [SOCS](https://www.berkeley.edu/map?wheeler) 110

-**Discussion**: Fridays, 10AM-12PM in [Dwinelle](https://www.berkeley.edu/map?dwinelle) 215 & 229
+**Discussion**: Fridays, 10AM-12PM in [SOCS](https://www.berkeley.edu/map?dwinelle) 166 & 170

-**Office Hours (Optional)**: Wednesdays 9AM-10AM in [Wheeler] 212, & Thursdays, 5:30PM-7PM in [Warren](https://www.berkeley.edu/map/?warren) 101B
+**Office Hours (Optional)**: 5PM-8PM in [Warren](https://www.berkeley.edu/map/?warren) 101B

-The full schedule is available on the [Schedule](https://data6.org/su23/schedule/) page.
+The full schedule is available on the [Schedule](https://data6.org/su24/schedule/) page.

 ## Course Components	&#x1F4D2;
 While this course is designed to fit into a six-week summer session, the pace of Data 6 over the summer is roughly twice as fast as the pace of a 3-unit class in the fall or spring semester.
 To compensate for the fast pace of the summer, we have more lectures and lab time per week than during the academic year.
 We do our best to make sure that we spend enough time on each concept, and that the material is approachable for all students.
 But if you feel like things are going too fast, let us know and we will try to slow down!

 Part of making sure that we're providing the best learning experience for you is checking in on your progress and getting feedback about the pace of the class.
 Each week, we will send out a survey asking for your feedback on how comfortable you are with the previous week's concepts and how we can better support you going forward.
-Responding to the weekly surveys constitutes 5% of your [final grade](https://data6.org/su23/syllabus/#grading), but the surveys are graded on completion.
+Responding to the weekly surveys constitutes 5% of your [final grade](https://data6.org/su24/syllabus/#grading), but the surveys are graded on completion.
 The surveys will be anonymous and we encourage you to be honest about how you're feeling and how you're doing in the class so we can better support you.

 All of the course components (lectures, labs, discussions, homeworks, office hours, and quizzes/exams) are designed to provide valuable learning experiences and help you master core concepts in data science and computing.